ElementsProject/lightning/doc/lightning-sendpay.7.md

 The *label* and *bolt11* parameters, if provided, will be returned in *waitsendpay* and *listsendpays* results.

-The *msatoshi* amount, if provided, is the amount that will be recorded as the target payment value.
-If not specified, it will be the final amount to the destination.
+The *msatoshi* amount must be provided if *partid* is non-zero, otherwise it must be equal to the final amount to the destination.
 By default it is in millisatoshi precision; it can be a whole number, or a whole number ending in *msat* or *sat*, or a number with three decimal places ending in *sat*, or a number with 1 to 11 decimal places ending in *btc*.